artemoliynyk/oxiflow/README.md

 ### File
 But if you have a set of different URLs or you want to call the same URL but use few different HTTP methods - then the file is the choice here: `-f` or `--file`.

+> To get a sample file just use argument `--help-file` and program will produce dummy text file with all the suported methods and features

 ```test
 # this is sample file called url-list.txt
 https://site.test/critical-endpoint